 This budget is not for any department but rather for the full business and includes all sales, production, expenses, and more.
 Let’s see a simple example of a Business Budget:

 Company B has sales of $500000.
 The management expects sales to increase by 10% for the next year, while expenses (rent, insurance, Internet, travel, interest) by 10%.
 The cost of goods sold currently is $200000 and is expected to go up by 5%.
 Following is the Business Budget for Company B:

 Based on the above budget, the net income for Company B increases by $37,600.

 We can also give budgeting examples on the basis of approaches to budgeting.
 There are two approaches to budgeting – Top-Down Approach and Bottom-up Approach.

-Following is an example of the Top-Down Approach.
+The following is an example of the Top-Down Approach.
 Company A has set a target of selling 10000 units of mobiles next year.
 This is 2000 units more than last year.
-Since management sets the budget under the Top-Down Approach they were not aware of the last-minute machinery breakdown.
+Since management sets the budget under the Top-Down Approach, they were unaware of the last-minute machinery breakdown.
 Due to this breakdown, the production department will be unable to produce a given number of units.
 Such a situation could lead to clashes between the sales and production departments.

 Now let’s understand the Bottom-up Approach.
 In this approach, managers prepare the budget for their department on the basis of past experience and available information.
-Thereafter, they submit it to the management for their suggestions and approval.
+After that, they submit it to the management for their suggestions and approval.

-Following is an example of the Bottom-up Approach.
+The following is an example of the Bottom-up Approach.
 The sales team of Company A has set a target of selling 10000 units of mobiles at $100 per unit.
 The production team, on the other hand, has set a target of producing 9000 units with the existing resources.
-Now, in this case, management will have to decide if it wants to go ahead with the sales target and give more resources to the production team.
-Or, go with the production team’s target and lose on extra revenue.1,2
+In this case, management will have to decide if it wants to go ahead with the sales target and give more resources to the production team.
+Or go with the production team’s target and lose on extra revenue.